w3c/WebID/CONTRIBUTING.md

 Issues are tracked and discussed on [GitHub](https://github.com/w3c/WebID/issues).

+## Processing PRs

+It is the chair's responsibility to ensure that each PR is adequately discussed before merging or rejecting it.

+The chair must, for each PR, call upon members to provide their feedback and let their objections known, if any.
+The chair must do so in a broad manner, such that even a casual participant of the CG is likely to participate in the process.
+While it is up to the chair to define the date by which members should let their objections known on a case by case basis, this date must be clearly communicated to the group in writing.

+Though lazy consensus considers lack of dissent as implicit assent, the chair must weigh the amount of feedback against the number of _active participants_.
+At any given point in time, active partipants are defined as members who actively participated in the group's operations within the six months prior.
+The chair must not consider merging a PR unless it has received feedback from at least half of the group's active participants.

 ## Communication

 The opinions of CG members may carry particular weight, whether they are